lukeorth/poison/README.md

     plausible_script = "https://plausible.myblog.com/js/script.js"
 ```

-This will insert the necessary code in the ```<head>``` on each page and will allow your Plausible instance collect a limited set of data on your users.
+This will insert the necessary code in the ```<head>``` on each page and will allow your Plausible instance to collect a limited set of data on your users.

 For reference, the configuration above would add the following code to each page.
 Adjust according to your specific environment.